onera/cwipi/doc/sphinx/source/index.rst

 :ref:`Old CWIPI <old_cwipi>` is the documentation of the 0.* version of CWIPI.
 It describes most of the high level APIs provided by CWIPI.

+:ref:`Old to New <old_to_new>` is allows to find equivalences between functions of the old version and the new version of CWIPI.

 :ref:`New CWIPI <new_cwipi>` is the documentation of the 1.* version of CWIPI.
 It describes most of the high level APIs provided by CWIPI.

 :ref:`Client-Server <client_server_cwipi>` is the documentation of a client-server mode of CWIPI (based upon the 1.* API).